Yoga Instructor

 What is a good way to combine a physically demanding yoga flow such as ashtanga yoga with strength training?
 How can we allow enough time for our muscles to restore between each practice?

-Asked by Mads about 11 years ago
+Asked by Mads over 11 years ago

 Ashtanga Yoga is strength training.
 Any yoga is strength training.
 Yoga is not just physical.
 We train our minds to accept where we are in our journey.
 Acceptance takes STRENGTH!
 Listen to your body, and you will know how much time is needed for restoration.
 No one can tell you how much time your muscles need.
 God is your best teacher, and we listen to God.
 We know when we are listening, and when we are fighting truth.